Sheet music on an iPad (left), a Samsung tablet (top) and a Microsoft 2-in-1 (bottom). Photo: tablets-for-musicians.com

 Practicing with multiple tablets at the same time can be laborious.
 Photo: tablets-for-musicians.com

 The tablets and e-readers are purchased with my own funds and used as long as I please.
-This means that my tablet reviews are always independent, long term and real life reviews.
+This means that my tablet / iPad reviews are always independent, long term and real life reviews.

-For a majority of professional and amateur musicians, the 12.9-inch iPad Pro is simply the best choice – if your budget is up to it.
+For a majority of professional and amateur musicians, the new 13-inch iPad Pro is simply the best choice, if your budget is up to it.
+If you want to spend less, the 13-inch iPad Air is also a great choice, and you may find great discounts on the older – but still great – 12.9-inch iPad Pro (5th and 6th generation).

 Sheet music on the 12.9-inch iPad Pro.
 Photo: tablets-for-musicians.com